 EasyMining is hiring multiple important roles

 EasyMining is in an expansive phase and hiring several colleagues in different areas.
-The employees Hanna Landbring and Mark Boers, both engineers at EasyMining, and John Svärd, Head of Engineering, explain what it is like to work in an innovation company that supports society with important technologies creating circularity.
+In this article, Johan Möller, Team lead Mechanical & Piping, and John Svärd, Head of Engineering, explains what it is like to work in an innovative company that supports society with important technologies creating circularity.

 EasyMining develops processes that enable extraction and recycling of important materials from society's waste.
-The company is growing rapidly and hiring seven new colleagues for the office in Gothenburg, ready to contribute to society's circular development.
+The company is growing rapidly and is hiring new colleagues within the mechanical and piping department for the office in Gothenburg, ready to contribute to society's circular development.

 – To be involved in developing new processes in an innovation company and to contribute to reduce the extraction of nature's raw materials is extremely encouraging.
-It is essential for us to reduce our need of virgin raw materials and instead make use of already existing urban recourses, says Hanna Landbring, Lead Process Engineer.
+It is essential for us to reduce our need of virgin raw materials and instead make use of already existing urban recourses, says Johan Möller, Team lead Mechanical & Piping.

-EasyMining has since the beginning worked with new ideas and R&D projects, but is now also in an exciting phase where the company is commercializing the first developed technologies.
+EasyMining has since the beginning worked with new ideas and R&D projects, but is now also in an exciting phase where the company is commercialising the first developed technologies.

-In late 2021 EasyMining and the German utilities company Gelsenwasser signed an agreement to build the world’s first phosphorus recovery plant (picture above) based on the Ash2Phos technology.
-(Read more about the plant here)
+In late 2021 EasyMining and the German utilities company Gelsenwasser signed an agreement to build the world’s first phosphorus recovery plant based on the Ash2Phos technology.
+The detailed engineering is planned to start early 2024.

-EasyMining is located in Gothenburg, Uppsala and Berlin.
-The positions we are now recruiting are all stationed in Gothenburg.
+EasyMining has locations in Gothenburg, Helsingborg, Uppsala, and Berlin.
+The engineering positions we are currently recruiting for, specifically within the mechanical and piping disciplines, are based in Gothenburg.